Using the Domains view, you can view existing domains and edit their properties and values, delete domains, and create new domains.

 - In the Description column, enter a description for the new domain.

 - In the Field Type column, choose a field type from the Field Type drop-down menu.

 - Choose either Range Domain or Coded Value Domain from the Domain Type drop-down menu.

 - Choose a split policy from the Split Policy drop-down menu.

 - Choose a merge policy from the Merge Policy drop-down menu.

 - In the grid on the right of the Domains view, enter the codes and values for a new coded value domain, or the minimum and maximum range for a new range domain.

 - When you are finished, click the Save button on the Domains tab to add the new domain to the geodatabase.

-Note:When there are unsaved edits in an active map the Save button will be disabled and an information banner will alert you.
-To enable the Save button again you will need to first save or discard the edits in the map.
+Note:When there are unsaved edits in an active map, the Save button is disabled and an information banner alerts you.
+To enable the Save button again, you need to first save or discard the edits in the map.